 BCom/LLB – University of Otago - 2011

-Sharon regularly speaks at legal seminars held by the New Zealand Law Society and has been interviewed by the media numerous times to comment on family law issues.
-Sharon has also been appointed as an Auckland City representative for the Family Law Section of the New Zealand Law Society.
+Before joining Bankside Chambers, Sharon was a partner at a prominent Auckland law firm, where she made history as the youngest partner appointed in the firm's nearly 100-year history.
+Sharon’s deep understanding of family law has made her a sought-after speaker at legal seminars held by the New Zealand Law Society, and she frequently provides expert commentary to the media on family law matters.
+Sharon also serves as an Auckland Central representative for the Family Law Section of the New Zealand Law Society.

 Alalaakkola v Palmer [2024] NZSC 56